cirosantilli/x86-assembly-cheat/objdump.md

       20:       bf 00 00 00 00          mov    $0x0,%edi
       25:       0f 05                   syscall

+For executable files, it still writes `Disassembly of section .text:`, but it means *segment* `.text`, it is purely wrong.

 ## S

 Similar to `-d`, but also intermingle original C code with disassembly if there is debug information available for that: